Pure-Circuit: Tight Inapproximability for PPAD: Bimatrix Games

 \subsubsection{Acknowledgements}

 We thank the anonymous reviewers for comments and suggestions that helped improve the presentation of the paper.
 We are also very grateful to Steffen Schuldenzucker for feedback on an earlier version of the manuscript, and to Christian Ikenmeyer for pointing out the connection to hazard-free circuits.
+The first author was supported by EPSRC Grant EP/X039862/1 ``NAfANE: New Approaches for Approximate Nash Equilibria''.
 The second author was supported by EPSRC grant EP/W014750/1 ``New Techniques for Resolving Boundary Problems in Total Search''.